-GSoC is highly competitive and it is difficult to get selected.
+GSoC is highly competitive, and it isn’t easy to get selected.
 But you don’t have to be a GSoC mentee to contribute to open source.
 You can do it independently!

 I’m in GSoC!

 The first three weeks of the program will be a community bonding period.
-You can use this time to get a feel of the community before you start engaging.
+You can use this time to get a feel of the community before engaging.

-You will get to code in the next weeks.
-A part of the stipend will be provided once you complete one of the two evaluations.
+You will get to code in the following weeks.
+GSoC will provide a part of the stipend once you complete one of the two evaluations.

-And as mentioned before, the timeline for 2022 is pretty flexible.
+And as mentioned before, the timeline for 2023 is flexible.

-The goal for this program is to not make some money (money is important) but to foster open source software.
+The goal of this program is not to make some money (money is necessary) but to foster open source software.

 The impact such programs have on the community is incredible.
 And as GSoC mentees, you inherit the responsibility to pay it forward.